Several closely watched refinance rates receded today.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.75 percent, down 2 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was unchanged, at 4.75 percent.
+The average 30-year fixed-refinance rate is 4.71 percent, down 7 basis points over the last seven days.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.77 percent.

 15-year fixed refinance

-Monthly payments on a 15-year fixed refinance at that rate will cost around $740 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $738 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.95 percent, down 2 basis points over the last seven days.
+The average rate for a 10-year fixed-refinance loan is 3.90 percent, down 7 basis points over the last week.

-Monthly payments on a 10-year fixed-rate refi at 3.95 percent would cost $1,011.03 per month for every $100,000 you borrow.
-That’s a lot more than the monthly payment on even a 15-year refinance, but in return you’ll pay even less in interest than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.90 percent would cost $1,011.03 per month for every $100,000 you borrow.
+If you can manage that substantial monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.

 Where rates are headed